aryan098-max/DevTinder_Frontend/DevTinder_frontend/README.md

 - If we are going to follow Tinder approach.
 Displaying only 1 user at a time
 - No, need of map, As the user are removed from the feed.
 Redux store is udpated.
 - Always use optional chaining to avoid null errors.

+# Sign Up User
+- Instead of creating a new component for signup
+- We are going to use the existing login component for signup
+- For changing Login Form into Signup form - use Sate variable
+- const[isLoginForm, setIsLoginForm] = useState(true)
+- We can change the text of everything usign the state variable
+- {isLoginForm ?
+Login:Signup} - use of state variable
+- Make use of !isLoginForm && - use of !(Not) is very crucial
+- <p> inside tag - onClick=(()=>setIsLoginForm(!isLoginForm))
+- Another way - onClick=(()=>setIsLoginForm(value)=>!value)
+- Clear Error Message onClick(()=>{setIsLoginForm, setError()})
+- For handleSingUp also use the state variable toggle

+# Changing Backend
+- Our Backend code doesnt' set cookies when user signs up
+- Handle that case by making change in the backend code

+# Extracting the entire data
+response?.data?.data